GhostsonAcid/AudioClipboard/README.md

 - It doesn't work with audio regions/sources with more than 2 channels.
 - It sometimes fails to properly handle combined/compound regions due to known Ardour bugs.

-## Warnings:
+## ⚠️ Warning:

-- AudioClipboard has the potential to disturb/destroy automation (plugin/fader/pan/etc.) on a track if the setting "Move relevant automation when audio regions are moved" (under Preferences -> Editor) is NOT disabled during Pre-Pasting/Pasting.
+- AudioClipboard has the potential to disturb/destroy automation curves (plugin/fader/pan/etc.) on a track if the setting _"Move relevant automation when audio regions are moved"_ (under Preferences -> Editor) is NOT disabled during Pre-Pasting/Pasting.  ***So PLEASE be sure to DISABLE that setting BEFORE using AudioClipboard.***

+## Installation:

+Simply download the AudioClipboard.lua file, and do the following:

+### Gnu/Linux:

+1. Navigate to the $HOME/.config/ardour8/scripts folder.
+2. Place AudioClipboard.lua in that folder.
+3. _(continues below...)_

+### macOS:

+1. Open a Finder window, press cmd-shift-G, and type-in: ~/Library/Preferences/Ardour8/scripts/
+2. Place AudioClipboard.lua in that scripts folder.
+3. _(continues below...)_

+### Windows:

+1. Navigate to the %localappdata%\ardour8\scripts folder.
+2. Place AudioClipboard.lua in that folder.
+3. _(continues below...)_

+### Continued steps for all systems:

+3. Open Ardour and go to Edit -> Lua Scripts -> Script Manager.
+4. Select an "Action" (e.g. "Action 1", etc.) that is "Unset", then click "Add/Set" at the bottom-left.
+5. Click "Refresh", and then find and select AudioClipboard in the "Shortcut" drop-down menu.
+6. Click "Add" and then close the Script Manager window.
+7. AudioClipboard now exists as an easy-access button in the top-right of the DAW (-look for the rectangular clipboard icon).

+## Using AudioClipboard

 ...
-I will add more text soon...